-Taylor Swift, Beyonce reporting jobs trigger controversy
+Taylor Swift, Beyonce Reporting Jobs Trigger Controversy

 Gannett said the new positions will be employed by USA Today and The Tennessean, the company's Nashville-based paper.

-The aim of the new jobs -- which are in addition to three music reporters The Tennessean now employs -- will be to "capture the excitement around Swift's ongoing tour... while also providing thoughtful analysis of her music and career," Gannett said.
-Another position is aimed at similarly analyzing Beyonce's impact.
+The aim of the new jobs - which are in addition to three music reporters The Tennessean now employs - will be to“capture the excitement around Swift's ongoing tour... while also providing thoughtful analysis of her music and career”, Gannett said.
+Another position is aimed at similarly analysing Beyonce's impact.

-The NewsGuild's New York branch was skeptical, writing on X: "Gannett's strategy to be profitable again: 1) Lay off hundreds of reporters 2) Destroy local news coverage 3) Hire a Taylor Swift reporter."
+The NewsGuild's New York branch was sceptical, writing on X:“Gannett's strategy to be profitable again: 1) Lay off hundreds of reporters 2) Destroy local news coverage 3) Hire a Taylor Swift reporter”.

 On the other hand, Thompson acknowledged that negative reaction to the new jobs in light of dwindling local news coverage is reasonable.